Icinga/icinga2/doc/4-monitoring-remote-systems.md

 Be it an High-Availability cluster setup, distributed load-balanced setup or just a single agent [monitoring a remote client](#icinga2-remote-client-monitoring).

-All communication is secured by SSL x509, and fully supports IPv4 and IPv6.
+All communication is secured by TLS with certificates, and fully supports IPv4 and IPv6.

 If you are planning to use the native Icinga 2 cluster feature for distributed monitoring and high-availability, please continue reading in